 Sept.
 11th marks a far older tragedy for Catalans — the day in 1714, amid the War of Spanish Succession, when Catalan forces holding out in Barcelona succumbed to the Franco-Spanish (Castilian) forces of the Bourbon King Philip V. In 1716, the Nueva Planta decrees were passed ordering the suppression of the institutions, privileges, and the ancient charters of the areas that were formerly part of the Crown of Aragon (Catalonia, Aragon, Valencia, and the Balearic Islands) thus submitting de facto these regions in a new, and uniformly administered, centralized Spain.
 Sept.
 11 became Catalonia’s national day, an occasion once suppressed by the fascist Franco dictatorship, but now cause for an outpouring of Catalan pride and aspirations to regain the lost liberties three centuries ago.

-Barcelona’s mayor, Xavier Trias, summed up the vision for an independent Catalonia: “If Catalonia becomes independent, it will be a new kind of state: European, open for trade, cosmopolitan and welcoming and protective of its many diverse inhabitants, including the millions of people from around the world who have come in recent decades … It is wrong, and divisive, to oppose this vision”.
+Barcelona’s former mayor, Xavier Trias, summed up the vision for an independent Catalonia: “If Catalonia becomes independent, it will be a new kind of state: European, open for trade, cosmopolitan and welcoming and protective of its many diverse inhabitants, including the millions of people from around the world who have come in recent decades … It is wrong, and divisive, to oppose this vision”.